Four Ways Blinds Help Manage Sunlight

 There are many venetian blind designs, so you never have to worry about whether you’ll find a set that matches your interior and/or exterior aesthetic.
 While choosing colours, however, keep in mind that lighter tones help reflect light.
 This explains why many blinds are white, grey, or beige.

-Sunscreen blinds
+Sunscreen Blinds

 For spaces that see a lot of sun, you might want to try sunscreen blinds.
 This blind design excels in sun-drenched areas like lounges or sunrooms.
 The great thing about sunscreen blinds is that they come in different fabric transparencies.
 For example, here at Home Vision Blinds, we carry two weights of sunscreen blinds.
 The ‘sun filter’ weight still lets some light through, but it has a rice-paper effect, in which you can only see silhouettes.
 The standard sunscreen blind weight lets through slightly more light and is lightly woven, eliminating glare and limiting the amount of sunlight and heat entering your home without cutting it off completely.